Prepare the host

 wget https://developer.download.nvidia.com/compute/cuda/11.4.0/local_installers/cuda_11.4.0_470.42.01_linux.run

-• The --override flag overrides the GCC version requirement
+--overrideflag overrides the GCC version requirement - The

 Enable persistence mode